Andrey Yakunin

 Andrey Yakunin (Андрей Владимирович Якунин) (born 1975) is a Russian businessman.
 He is the eldest son of Vladimir Yakunin, the former head of Russian Railways and a close Vladimir Putin associate.

 Early life and family

 His mother is Natalya.
 Andrey has a brother, Viktor Yakunin.

 Andrey Yakunin lives in Hampstead, north London, where his son, Igor, attended the exclusive Highgate School and is now studying medicine at the University of Cambridge.

 Education

-Yakunin holds a Ph.D. in Finance and Credit from St. Petersburg State University, an MA degree in Economics and Mathematics, and EMBA Global from London Business School and Columbia University Graduate School of Business.
+Yakunin holds a PhD in Finance and Credit from St. Petersburg State University, an MA degree in Economics and Mathematics, and EMBA Global from London Business School and Columbia University Graduate School of Business.
 He is an associate professor of economics at the St Petersburg State University.

 Career

 Yakunin runs VIY Management, a private equity and real estate investment company which he founded in 2006 with British, Israeli-born, investor Yair Ziv.
 The company facilitates foreign investment in Russia and is pursuing a plan to build hotels in Russia.
 Yakunin is also participating via VIYM in the construction of houses in St. Petersburg and in 2014 acquired Russian chocolatier French Kiss.

 Yakunin is the chairman of the National Alternative Investment Management Association (NAIMA) in Russia.

 He has British citizenship and citizenship of the Russian Federation.